 Skin Esthetician Training

-At Jolie Academy in Cherry Hill, New Jersey, Northfield, New Jersey and Turnersville, New Jersey, we provide students with a state-of-the-art skin care program to provide you with the hands-on training you need to prepare for a career in this in-demand field.
+At the Jolie Academy locations in Cherry Hill, Northfield and Turnersville, New Jersey, we provide students with a state-of-the-art skin care program to provide you with the hands-on training you need to prepare for a career in this in-demand field.
 Much of this training takes place in our professional student clinic, where you’ll work under the guidance of experienced instructors to learn important skills such as:

 - Skin analysis